Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1.1/build.typ

     - Cut a square piece of the tray that allows the kicker to hit the triball.
     - Attach the kicker by two screws
       -This helps the tray to be modular.
 We plan to only use the tray for skills and replace it for an elevation mechanism
-    - Rerubberband the kicker arm for skills
+    - Re-rubberband the kicker arm for skills
       - We tested that the kicker arm was able to kick at least 5 feet away from the robot.
 That is the distance between the match bar and the middle barrier

     Optical Sensor:
     - Attached a 5c under the tray with the color sensor
     - Screw it to the bottom of the tray
-    - Something that we worried about the color sensor is its ability to detect the color of the triball
+    - Something that worried us about the color sensor is its ability to detect the color of the triball
-      - Since the distance sensor use a laser, we needed to cut hole in order for it to work
+      - Since the distance sensor uses a laser, we needed to a cut hole in order for it to work

   ],